shoh-dev/fcnui/cli/README.md

 #### Commands:

 1. **init**:
-    - Initializes a new Flutter project with fcnui integration.
+    - Initializes a new Flutter project with `fcnui` integration.
-    - Creates a directory structure for managing fcnui components.
+    - Creates a directory structure for managing `fcnui` components.
+    - Creates `fcnui.json` file to store the project's configuration.

 2. **add [component_name]**:
     - Fetches the specified component from the API.